SerenityOS/serenity/Documentation/HighDPI.md

 ### Art direction

-A 2x resource should look like a 1x resource, just with fewer jagged edges.
+A 2x resource should look like a 1x resource, just with less-jagged edges.
 A horizontal or vertical line that's 1 pixel wide in 1x should be 2 pixels wide in 2x.

 A good guideline for black-and-white images: start with a 1x bitmap, resize it to 200% using nearest-neighbor filtering, and then move black pixels around to smooth diagonal edges -- but the number of black pixels shouldn't change relative to the 200% nearest-neighbor-resampled image.
 If that's not possible, err towards making the icon smaller instead of larger.
 A good technique is to use the Ctrl-Shift-Super-I shortcut in HighDPI mode to toggle between low-res and high-res icons in HighDPI mode.